Roll the dice & look before you leap: Going beyond the creative limits of next-token prediction: More related works

 \subparagraph{The next-token prediction debate.} In support of next-token prediction, there are arguments \citep{shannon48ntp,shannon51english,alabdulmohsin2024fractal} that claim that language is captured by NTP with models even superceding humans \citep{shlegeris22language} at NTP.
 There are also theoretical results emphasizing the expressivity \citep{merrill23expressive,feng23towards} and learnability \citep{malach23auto,weis23subtask} of autoregressive Transformers as long as there is a sufficiently long chain of thought.

-\subparagraph{Multi-token training.} While these methods employ diverse strategies, a common feature is their reliance on multi-token objectives that capture broader dependencies across entire sequences.
+\subparagraph{Multi-token training.} While multi-token methods employ diverse strategies, a common feature is their reliance on objectives that capture dependencies across entire sequences.
 Representative examples include teacherless training \citep{bachmann24pitfalls,monea23pass,Tschannen23teacherless} and independent output heads or modules \citep{Gloeckle2024BetterF,DeepSeekAI2024DeepSeekV3TR} or inserting a lookahead attention \citep{du23lookahead}.
 Another line of research is discrete diffusion models \citep{Hoogeboom2021ArgmaxFA,Austin2021StructuredDD,gong23diffuseq,Lou2023DiscreteDM}, which avoid strict left-to-right factorization by iteratively refining an entire sequence at multiple positions.
-There are other models as well, such as energy-based models \cite{dawid23latent} and non-autoregressive models or \citep{nag18gu}.
+There are other models as well, such as energy-based models \cite{dawid23latent} and non-autoregressive models or \citep{nag18gu}. \citet{Frydenlund24mystery} report gains from non-autoregressive models on the path-star task \citep{bachmann24pitfalls}, while \citet{hu25belief} propose a novel method call the Belief State Transformer that shows gains on these tasks.
+While we only report the effect of teacherless training on our tasks due to its simplicity, we speculate that these methods would show similar (or better) results as teacherless training in our settings.

 \subparagraph{Transformers and graph algorithmic tasks.} Graph tasks have been used to understand various limitations of Transformers in orthogonal settings. \citet{bachmann24pitfalls,saparov2024search} report that Transformers are limited in terms of learning to search tasks on graphs, while \citet{sanford24understanding} provide positive expressivity results for a range of algorithmic tasks that process an graph.
 These works differ from our study of combinational creativity since their graphs are provided in-context and the tasks have a unique answer.
 Other works \citep{schnitzler24morehopqa, yang24llm,yang24shortcuts} study multi-hop question answering on a knowledge graph; however, this does not require planning.